zechlau14/zechlau14.github.io/projects/heartbreaker.md

 When you make a Roll without advantage, you may decrease your luck (to a min of -4).
 If you decrease your luck, you gain advantage to the roll.

 ### Inventory
-PCs have 12 Basic Inventory Slots in total.
-The first 3 Slots are items that you have in hand, and can be accessed at any time.
-The other Basic Inventory Slots represent the armor you are wearing and a large backpack.
-It takes one combat round to retrieve any other item from your backpack.
+PCs have different types of Inventory Slots.

+* 3 On-hand Slots
+These represent items that you are carrying in hand or on an easily accessible part of your body, such as a lasso hanging from your belt, the quiver for your bow, or an arming sword in its sheath by your side.
+These can be accessed at any time.

+* 6 Body Slots
+These represent items worn on your person, such as any armor or headwear.
+Your regular clothes do not count towards these slots.
+Each piece of armor that you wear gives you a +1 to your Armor bonus, but a -1 penalty to your Move bonus.
+If you do not wear full armor, you may use these slots to store other objects if you can justify wearing them on your person.
+Slots used in this manner will also cause a -1 Move penalty.

+* 8 Backpack Slots
+These represent items carried in a backpack.
+Getting these items out requires at least one combat turn.
+6 slots fit well in the backpack.
+But you can overstuff the backpack with an extra two slots -- each of these slots used causes a -1 Move penalty.

+Note: If you reach -5 Move, you are too encumbered and can only move slowly.

 An Inventory Slot can contain
 * 3 Light objects, such as rations, torches, flasks, daggers.
 * 1 Medium object, such as a sword, a quiver of 20 arrows / bolts, a lantern.
 * 0.5 Heavy (2-handed) Weapon, e.g. greatsword
 * 100 Coins
-Armor takes up as many inventory slots as the bonus it provides.

-In addition to the basic inventory slots, PCs have 4 Encumbrance Slots.
-Each encumbrance slot used imposes a -1 penalty to your Move.
-If your Move bonus reaches -5, you can no longer move.

-### Legendarium
-* Your Hoard
+### Your Hoard
-* Skills?
-(4)
-* Saves?
-(4)
-* Class features?
+As a dragon-blood, you hoard treasure just as much as gold.
+When your party come away with a valuable treasure, decide which of you will keep it.
+(You may need to negotiate and trade gold and treasure around to ensure fairness.)
+Whoever keeps the treasure writes it down on their sheet in this section, and they gain the its value in XP.

+### Your Prepared Spells and Skills
+Your character may learn spells, martial skills and magical languages.
+Record them here.

 ## Level 0 Character Creation